mrgswift/laravel-encryptenv/README.md

 ### Running the Console Command

-To run the encryption sequence in your config file, execute the artisan console command included with this package
+To run the encryption sequence in your environment variables file, execute the artisan console command included with this package

 The artisan console command encryptenv:encrypt has one optional argument `configkey`.
 Having the config key as an optional argument allows you to add this console command to your own scripts for things like automation in your deployment process.